max-muoto/typing-deprecated-pep/spec.md

         self._value: Deprecated = value  # doesn't raise a violation
 ```

-Setting a deprecated attribute on a subclass should raise a violation:
+Setting a deprecated attribute in a subclass should raise a violation:

 ```python
 class MySubClass(MyClass):